Hacube/inverted-pendulum/README.md

-# Inverted-Pendulum: Dynamics & Control
+# Inverted Pendulum: Dynamics & Control
 Exploring the dynamics and control of an inverted pendulum.
 System optimization, simulation, control software, and CAD will be upd